Grace-TA/IS2025/Week3_AI-Promt-IS-Edu.md

 -----

-"""
-Lab 27: (W13) Tell the AI: "My final project is an 'AI Travel Planning Assistant.'
+### Lab 27: (W13) Tell the AI: "My final project is an 'AI Travel Planning Assistant.'
 Please help me design the core conversational flow between the user and the AI."
-"""
+### Ans.:
 **Core Conversational Flow: AI Travel Planner**

 1.  **Initiation**: AI: "Hello\!
 I'm your AI travel planner.
 Where would you like to go, and for how many days?"
 User: "Paris for 5 days."